kubernetes/kops/addons/kube-ingress-aws-controller/README.md

 aws ec2 create-tags --resources $sgidingress --tags '[{"Key": "kubernetes.io/cluster/id", "Value": "owned"}, {"Key": "kubernetes:application", "Value": "kube-ingress-aws-controller"}]'
 ```

+If you have deployed the cluster into an **existing VPC** please check the [kops.md](https://github.com/zalando-incubator/kube-ingress-aws-controller/blob/master/deploy/kops.md) document in the zalando-incubator repository.
+There you will find informations regarding needed adjustments for the above AWS cli commands.

 ### AWS Certificate Manager (ACM)

 To have TLS termination you can use AWS managed certificates.
 If you